simp/simp-doc/docs/HOWTO/20_Puppet/Hiera_eyaml.rst

 :file:`/etc/puppetlabs/code/environments/<environment name>`, edit the :file:`hiera.yaml` file and add the eyaml hierarchy.

-The following is an example of an eyaml hierarchy.
-It was added to the :code:`simp-environment-skeleton` module in the  :file:`hiera.yaml` file in SIMP 6.6.0.
-This example is a simple one.
-You can have several entries that use different keys.
+The following is an example of an eyaml entry in the hiera hierarchy.
+The :code:`simp-environment-skeleton` module was updated in the SIMP 6.6.0 release to contain an eyaml entries like this one.

 Note the :code:`lookup_key` and :code:`options` keys.
 Also note that the files have a :code:`.eyaml` extension.